-Yes, time is a luxury in a standardized test but there are some things you just cannot afford to rush through.
+Time is absolutely a luxury on the SAT or ACT, but there are some things you just cannot afford to rush through.
 One of them is skimming through the questions.
-Reading through the full question slowly and carefully may take up a few precious seconds but that is time well spent.
-At least some of the answer choices will be designed to confuse you.
-If you do not read the question and understand what is being asked, you are more likely to misunderstand the question and choose the wrong answer.
+Reading through the full question slowly and carefully may take up a few precious seconds, but that is time well spent.
+If you don’t understand the question, you’re likely to get the answer wrong after all!
+And at least some of the answer choices will be designed to confuse you on top of it.

 Answering the easiest questions first helps in more ways than one.
-For one thing it helps you move through the test faster.
-If you waste time on a difficult question, you run the risk of running out of time and losing marks on questions you knew the answers to.
+For one thing, it helps you move through the test faster.
+If you waste time on a difficult question, you run the risk of running out of time and missing out on points for those easy questions you just didn’t get to.

 Moving through the test quickly while answering those easy questions will also help boost your confidence and calm your fears.
 Test takers tend to perform much better when they feel more confident and less anxious.

-Answering the easier questions first could also jog your memory, making it easier to go back and answer those questions you skipped earlier.
+Answering the easier questions first can also jog your memory, making it easier to go back and answer the more difficult ones you skipped earlier.
 This can be particularly helpful when answering questions on related topics.

 Can you guess the answer to the question without looking at the answers provided?
 If you can, it’s a pretty good bet that you are right.
-Now take a look at the choices.
-If one of the choices is the answer you guessed or similar to what you guessed, you know you’re right.
-Mark it on your test paper and move on to the next question.
+If one of the choices is the answer you guessed or is similar to what you guessed, you know you’re right.

-We said it before, the questions and answers provided are designed to trick you.
+We said it earlier: the questions and answers provided are designed to trick you.
 Even if you know the answer to the question, don’t rush to mark it on the test paper.
-First take a look at the answer choices.
+First, take a look at the answer choices.
 Is one of the choices ‘All of the above’?
-If it is, you must first make there that there isn’t more than one correct answer to the question.
+If it is, you must first make sure that there isn’t more than one correct answer to the question.